ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-Cloud-and-On-premises.md

   - VPN connection: for managed services to provide cloud-managed operations.
   - Load Balancer: if the customer external load balancing.
   - Cloud internet Service: if DDoS and global load balancing is required.
   - Virtual Private end points: are used to provide connectivity to cloud native services from each VPC.
-Monitoring tools: Activity tracker, Log DNA, and customer’s custom tools.
+Monitoring tools: IBM Cloud Logs, IBM Cloud Monitoring, and customer’s custom tools.
   - Backup Environment through IBM Storage Protect or Veeam.
 - Power VS Environment